kubedb/cli/docs/rbac_tutorial.md

 pgadmin   10.0.0.120   <pending>     80:30576/TCP   6m
 ```

 Since RBAC is enabled, a ClusterRole, ServiceAccount and ClusterRoleBinding with the matching tpr name is also created and used as the service account name for the corresponding StatefulSet.
+This Role is used by Prometheus exporter sidecar container to connect to the database.

 ```yaml
 $ kubectl get role -n demo p1 -o yaml